Paneedah/Paneedah/README.md

 > ### 💬 A little about me..
 > My name is Bartosz, and I'm 20 years old (I know, I'm old ;-;).
 My favorite color is purpl.
 >
-> I love to play games with friends, work on new projects and code, learn new languages and look at animals (especially foxes)!
+> I love to play games with friends, work on new projects, code, learn new languages and look at animals (especially foxes)!
 >
 > 👾 **Some of my favourite games include;**
 > - Call of Duty